TheQuantumScripter/FoodMItra/README.md

 - Supplier and Ingredient sections dynamically load from database
 - Stylish login modal with show/hide password option

-### 🦸‍♂️ Footer Team Section:
-- Displays developer names, GitHub and LinkedIn links with images in a neat horizontal layout

 ---

 ## 🛠 Tech Stack